Aliases for RB1 Gene

 The protein encoded by this gene is a negative regulator of the cell cycle and was the first tumor suppressor gene found.
 The encoded protein also stabilizes constitutive heterochromatin to maintain the overall chromatin structure.
 The active, hypophosphorylated form of the protein binds transcription factor E2F1.
 Defects in this gene are a cause of childhood cancer retinoblastoma (RB), bladder cancer, and osteogenic sarcoma. [provided by RefSeq, Jul 2008]

 GeneCards Summary for RB1 Gene

 RB1 (Retinoblastoma 1) is a Protein Coding gene.
-Diseases associated with RB1 include retinoblastoma and familial retinoblastoma.
-Among its related pathways are Pathways in cancer and Glioma.
+Diseases associated with RB1 include retinoblastoma and small cell cancer of the lung, somatic.
+Among its related pathways are Mitotic Prophase and Cellular Senescence.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and enzyme binding.
 An important paralog of this gene is RBL2.

 UniProtKB/Swiss-Prot for RB1 Gene